Decoherence, Perturbations and Symmetry in Lindblad Dynamics -- Implications for Diffractive Dissociation: Discussion

 Within Regge-based approaches, where the leading crossing-even contribution associated with Pomeron exchange dominates, one therefore expects $\sigma _{ \text{{ B}}}/\sigma _{\text{{ A}}}\rightarrow 1$ at sufficiently high energies as the secondary, crossing-odd Reggeon terms become suppressed \cite{DonnachieLandshoff1992,PDGSoftQCD2021}.
 Departures from unity are not forbidden: for example, differences in differential elastic cross-sections have been interpreted in terms of Odderon (leading crossing-odd Reggeon) effects at high energies \cite{D0TOTEMOdderon2021}.
 In addition, at higher energies secondary particle production can partially fill rapidity gaps and bias diffractive identification; in principle, the size of such biases could differ between $pp$ and $p\bar{p}$ datasets.
 While the author is not aware of a consistent mechanism that robustly predicts $\sigma _{\text{{ B}} }<\sigma _{\text{{ A}}}$, such mechanisms may exist or may emerge in future theoretical developments.

 The situation is qualitatively different for the inequality $\sigma _{\text{ { C}}}<\sigma _{\text{{ B}}}$, which constitutes an apparent CP violation (according to the event classes defined by (\ref{rc1})).
-Since the strong interaction is assumed to be T-symmetric at the fundamental level \cite{PDGConservation2020}, such CP violation (reaching the magnitude of 10-20\%) would imply CPT violation and therefore cannot be accommodated within standard QCD without revisiting underlying assumptions.
+Since the strong interaction is assumed to be T-symmetric at the fundamental level \cite{PDGConservation2020}, such CP violation (reaching the magnitude of 10-20\%) would imply CPT violation and therefore cannot be accommodated within standard QCD without revisiting underlying fundamental assumptions.
 By contrast, random and environmental interferences provide a natural route: non-unitary, entropy-changing processes are not T-symmetric and are ultimately tied to the thermodynamic arrow of time.
-CPT-invariant dephasing predicts $\sigma _{ \text{{ C}}}<\sigma _{\text{{ B}}}$ and thus permits apparent CP violations while maintaining strict CPT symmetry.
+CPT-invariant dephasing predicts $\sigma _{\text{{ C}}}<\sigma _{\text{{ B}}}$ and thus permits apparent CP violations while maintaining strict CPT symmetry.
 Identifying an alternative explanation within the usual local, unitary framework would be challenging.
 Note the generality of the issue: environmental interferences can readily produce apparent CPT or CP violations even when these invariances are actually preserved within the system \cite{K-PhysA}.

-Finally, we note that the value ($\phi =0.881$) inferred from SD exeriments could, in principle, be a coincidence arising from an unfortunate combination of errors.
+Finally, we note that the value of $\phi =0.881$ inferred from SD exeriments (SDF1) could, in principle, be a coincidence arising from an unfortunate combination of errors.
 This is possible.
 Under the quoted experimental uncertainties, the $p$-value for the null hypothesis $\phi \geq 1$ is below $ 0.05\%$ (i.e.\ $\approx 4\times 10^{-4}$), with the Gaussian equivalent of $ 3.35$ standard deviations.
 If these uncertainties are rescaled using standard procedures based on $\chi _{w}^{2}$ (\ref{chi}), the $p$-value falls below $0.005\%$ (i.e.\ $\approx 3\times 10^{-5}$), corresponding to $ \approx 4.0$ standard deviations.
-If the reported experimental errors are neglected, the residual uncertainty ($p$-value) of approximation SDF1w1 decreases further to $0.00007\%$ (i.e.\ $\approx 6\times 10^{-7}$), corresponding to $\approx 4.86$ standard deviations.
-It is therefore clear that the reported experimental errors dominate the overall uncertainty.
+If the reported experimental errors are neglected, the residual uncertainty ($p$-value) of approximation SDF1w1 decreases further to \ $\approx 1.2\times 10^{-8}$, corresponding to $ \approx 5.5$ standard deviations.
+It is therefore clear that the reported experimental errors dominate the overall uncertainty. \textsl{The reported }$ p$\textsl{-values are evaluated in }$\ln (\phi )$\textsl{\ space as these values tend to be more conservative than those corresponding to }$\phi =0.881\pm 0.033$\textsl{\ for SDF1 and }$\phi =0.888\pm 0.011$\textsl{\ for SDF1w1. }